Strategic Management

 Capital requirement:

 High capital is required to set up manufacturing facility in the pharmaceuticals industry.
-As the economies of scale is present in the industry, high investment is required to start minimum production for keeping the price low and make the product competitive.
+As the economic of scale is present in the industry, high investment is required to start minimum production for keeping the price low and make the product competitive.
 Products are also required to fulfill the standard prescribed and controlled the regulatory authority, so high investment is required to maintain the standard of the facility.
 High cost is also required because of the high cost of machinery and equipment.

 International trade restrictions:

 International trade restrictions and government regulation played a major role to impose high barriers for foreign companies in Bangladesh market.
-Under the existing related law, foreign companies can only export or sell medicine in the local market without affiliation with a local company, but for manufacturing it must go for fulfilling the local law.
+Under the existing related law, foreign companies can only export or sell medicine in the local market without affiliation with a local company, but for manufacturing it mist go for fulfilling the local law.
 This has increased the entry barriers for foreign companies but reduced the same for local companies.

 Threat from substitute products:

 Three factors play vital role in strengthening the competitive pressure from substitute products which are whether attractively priced substitute products are available, how satisfactory the substitute products are in terms of quality, performance and other relevant attributes, and the ease with which buyers can switch to substitutes.
-Although there is no direct substitute for pharmaceuticals products, there are some cases where limited substitutes are available.
+Although there are no direct substitute for pharmaceuticals products, there are some cases where limited substitutes are available.
 The substitute for general antibiotic is Ayurvedic and Homeopathic and Herbal medicine.
 In Bangladesh the rural people who constitute large share of population highly depend on Ayurvedic and Homeopathic medicine.
 In urban areas the trend is more toward medicines with herbal ingredients rather than chemical.
 So, in rural areas affluent people pay good money for Ayurvedic and Homeopathic medicine.
 They are also very cheap, as they are not scientifically produced.
 The rural people being ignorant and uneducated are unaware about the consequences of taking these medicines.
 They buy them as they offer cheaper price.
-Sometimes fake village doctors use religious believes as a backdrop for selling false medicine and reject the medicines produced by pharmaceutical companies.
-As long as the people of our country don’t educate themselves these false medicine will be playing significant
+Some times fake village doctors use religious believes as a backdrop for selling false medicine and reject the medicines produced by pharmaceutical companies.
+As long as the people of our country don’t educate themselves these false medicine will be playing significant role as substitute products.

 Bargaining power of suppliers:

 Bargaining power of suppliers in this industry is moderately low.
 Most of the manufacturers in this industry import raw materials directly from abroad which constitute low dependency on the raw materials suppliers.
-Also the number of suppliers is very high in the industry and the purchase volume is big, which are playing positive role for the buyers to bargain over suppliers.
+Also the number of suppliers are very high in the industry and the purchase volume is big, which are plying positive role for the buyers to bargain over suppliers.
 Therefore, the dependency on suppliers and the switching cost to other suppliers are relatively low in this industry.

 Bargaining power of buyers: